kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/12f5c601-e2a7-4fe6-815d-bf27d7a8a117)

-so, we can see that "Y" is attached to locali in cell def sky130_inv. we can check the source of the PMOS is connected to the ground or not. and similarly we can check it for NMOS also.
+so, we can see that "Y" is attached to locali in cell def sky130_inv.

+we can check the source of the PMOS is connected to the ground or not. and similarly we can check it for NMOS also.

 ### <h3 id="header-3_2_9">Lab steps to create std cell layout and extract spice netlist</h3>

-To extract the file from here, we have to write the command in tckon window. and the comand is "extract all".
+To extract the file from here, we have to write the command in tckon window. and the comand is ```extract all```

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/264e9dd3-3ac5-4ede-a898-dd2f1c5ad83e)